SuaveIV/FamilyBot/readme.md

 - Check the logs in the `logs/` directory for detailed error information
 - Review the configuration files for missing or incorrect values
 - Ensure all dependencies are properly installed using the reinstall script
-- Verify that Firefox is installed and accessible for the Token_Sender component